CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 LiabilityLimit.IncludedClaim.Ti=Nature of Claims

-LiabilityLimit.IncludedClaim.sec=The waivers and limitations in this Section 16 apply regardless of the form of action, whether in contract, tort (including negligence), strict liability or otherwise and will survive and apply even if any limited remedy in this Agreement fails of its essential purpose.
+LiabilityLimit.IncludedClaim.sec=The waivers and limitations in this Section {LiabilityLimit.Xnum} apply regardless of the form of action, whether in contract, tort (including negligence), strict liability or otherwise and will survive and apply even if any limited remedy in this Agreement fails of its essential purpose.

 LiabilityLimit.IncludedClaim.=[G/Z/Base]